MatthewCYLau/is-even-as-a-service/README.md

 A reference project to build a React Redux app in TypeScript, and deploy to GCP Cloud Run

-An app which returns whether a number is even, or odd
+An app which returns if a number is even

 ## Local development